 Though these ports serve a number of functions, one of their main duties is preventing the spread of invasive insect and non-native plant species from one state to another.

-Likewise, when moving plants from the mainland to Hawaii, you’ll be subject to lots of rules and regulations – and they can be confusing to say the least.
+Likewise, when moving plants from the mainland to Hawaii, you’ll be subject to lots of rules and regulations.
+They can be confusing, to say the least.

-Luckily, experienced freight forwarders will be able to tell you what can and can’t go, but checking out the website of the State of Hawaii Plant Industry Division is a great way to get up to speed during pre-move planning
+Luckily, experienced freight forwarders will be able to tell you what can and can’t go to Hawaii, but checking out the website of the State of Hawaii Plant Industry Division is a great way to get up to speed during pre-move planning.

 Not what you were looking for?